nautobot/nautobot/nautobot/docs/apps/migrating-jobs-from-nautobot-v1.md

 #### Commit Argument

 As a result of the default database transaction being removed from Nautobot core, the `commit` argument has been removed.
-If a Job author wants to provide users the ability to bypass approval when `approval_required` is set, the Job must implement a `dryrun` variable using the newly introduced `DryRunVar`.
-The desired value of the variable will be passed to the run method just like any other variable but the Job author must implement the logic to handle the dryrun.
+If a Job author wants to provide users the ability to bypass approval when `approval_required` is set, the Job must implement a `dryrun` variable using the newly-introduced `DryRunVar`.
+The desired value of the variable will be passed to the `run` method just like any other variable, but the Job author must implement the logic to handle the dry run.

 The presence of a `dryrun = DryRunVar()` property on the Job class sets the `supports_dryrun` flag on the Job model, which allows users to bypass approval when `approval_required` is set.
 To implement a dry run variable without allowing users to bypass approval, the `dryrun` variable should use the `BooleanVar` class instead of `DryRunVar`.